Guárico: Location

-Guárico State is bounded on the north by Miranda, Aragua and Carabobo States, on the south by Bolívar and Apure, on the east by Anzoátegui State and on the west by Cojedes and Barinas States.
+Guárico State is bounded on the north by Miranda, Aragua, and Carabobo states; on the south by Bolívar and Apure; on the east by Anzoátegui state; and on the west by Cojedes and Barinas states.

-Climate

-The average annual temperature is 26 °C.

 Relief

 Most of it is flat and occupies the Central Plains of the country.
 To the northwest, it has low mountains, also known as Morros, and hills of the Cordillera de la Costa.

-Main Mountains of Guarico State

 The mountainous part of Guárico includes the Fila de los Suspiros, bordering the state of Cojedes to the northwest, continues with the Fila de La Raya, also called La Escalera, until reaching the city of San Juan de los Morros, some of which can reach 2000 meters above sea level.
 Other mountains to the east of the state include Cerro de las Minas, the Serranía de Guatopo strip on the sides of the Orituco River Valleys.

-Waterfalls in the El Castrero River.